 Take a look at the time lapse of the distillery being assembled:

-Since late 2015 we have been steadily filling small 20 L casks, (which will mature in about 2 years) and 100 L casks, (which will mature in about 5 years).
+Since late 2015 we have been steadily filling small 20 L casks, (which will mature in 2 to 2.5 years) and 100 L casks, (which will mature in about 5 years).

-Our casks previously held Port, Apera (Australian Sherry) or Bourbon.
+Our casks previously held Tawny (Australian Port), Apera (Australian Sherry) or Bourbon.